 How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

-Figuring out the Landed Cost, also called Validation, is a great place to set the foundation for sourcing your product.
+Determining the Landed Cost, also known as Validation, is a great place to set the foundation for sourcing your product.
 During Validation, you can organize your project and get everything in place for the full sourcing.
 For most projects, this should be the first natural step in starting your sourcing journey or second only to selecting your product idea and developing a product spec sheet.
 This step also calculates the landed costs of an item.

-Most of the time, we feel it’s wise to validate the final product specification sheet or when you have a vague idea about a product or a niche a client wishes to tackle.
-Validation allows you to determine if your product can be made, and if so, will it be profitable?
+Most of the time, we feel it’s wise to validate the final product specification sheet, or when you have a vague idea about a product or a niche a client wishes to tackle.
+Validation enables you to determine whether your product can be manufactured and, if so, whether it will be profitable.

-Validation is NOT full sourcing, but it is a complimentary service done in advance to set the foundation for sourcing later.
+Validation is not full sourcing, but it is a complementary service performed in advance to establish the foundation for sourcing later.
 Its purpose is to determine a product's feasibility and get an early cost analysis.

 What is Landed Cost?

-Knowing the Landed costs helps determine if your product can be manufactured, estimates how much it will cost, and provides insight into any regulatory, customs, or manufacturing challenges you might encounter.
+Knowing the Landed costs helps determine if your product can be manufactured, estimates the cost, and provides insight into any regulatory, customs, or manufacturing challenges you might encounter.

 The goal of a product validation report is: